Eunomiac/stone-story/README.md

 - `[X]` — HOLD to force-equip a (configurable) ranged weapon
 - `[D]` — Immediately trigger a dash by equipping a Bashing or Dash Shield
 - `[W]` — Immediately equip & activate Blade of the Fallen God

-# Learning StoneScript
-The [Scripts-Annotated](https://github.com/Eunomiac/stone-story/tree/71a3a8ac396cbab9e1ecf6a541c8845ec9bb35f0/Scripts-Annotated) folder contains scripts that aren't part of my main scripts, but may be helpful to people just starting out or who want to learn StoneScript.
-Every script in this folder is fully annotated with comments explaining almost every line, as well as comments offering more general suggestions and advice.
-- [SimpleRockyPlateau](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Annotated/SimpleRockyPlateau-Annotated.txt) — A bare-bones script for farming the Rocky Plateau level _(requested by someone who was out of stones!)_.
-It includes Attack Animation Cancelling, as well as full combat logic for all three phases of the Dysangelos boss battle.
-It's fully annotated, and I've uploaded [a video showing it in action](https://youtu.be/EFTAjH8eCd0).
-- [Romanize & xLookup](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Annotated/HelperFunction-CrossLookup-Annotated.txt) — Two helper functions you can drop right into your code and start using: A simple function to convert integers into Roman numbers, intended to set the stage for a much more versatile and useful function, `xLookup`, which you can use to "map" any value onto any other value.
-Includes an example of its use, as well as a comment-free section at the end containing only the code without my annotations.